arknave/advent-of-code-2020/README.md

 InstalledDir: /Library/Developer/CommandLineTools/usr/bin
 ```

-and compiled with `-Wall -Werror`.
-In an effort to avoid the 5-character
+and compiled with `-Wall` (but not `-Werror`).
+In an effort to avoid the
-`stdin` token or format strings, I sometimes call `gets`, which is deprecated
+5-character `stdin` token or format strings, I sometimes call `gets`, which is
-in C99, removed in later editions of the C standard, and horribly unsafe.
+deprecated in C99, removed in later editions of the C standard, and horribly
-Interestingly on OSX, using `gets` prints a runtime warning, but no compile
+unsafe.
+Interestingly on OSX, using `gets` prints a runtime warning, but no
-time warnings.
+compile time warnings.

 To compile a solution:
 ```